 Ally Invest Managed Portfolios at a glance

 Ally’s robo-advisor lets you take it for a spin even before you create an account, so you can see how it might design a portfolio based on your risk tolerance and time horizon.
 You can pick a goal you’re saving for and how long you want to be invested.
-Even before you log in, it will provide you with an expected annual return based on your choices.
+Even before logging in, it will provide you with an expected annual return based on your choices.
 You’ll have a chance to alter your choices if the portfolio doesn’t feel right.

 Ally’s portfolios are constructed with more than a dozen low-cost ETFs (more below), and they’re a mixture of mostly the same funds with greater or lesser proportions of each depending on your risk tolerance and time horizon.
-From these funds Ally creates four major kinds of portfolios, and each can be adjusted to be more conservative or more aggressive:
+From these funds, Ally creates four major kinds of portfolios and each can be adjusted to be more conservative or more aggressive:

 - Core portfolio – This portfolio has a mixture of stocks and bonds and can form the basis for any long-term portfolio.